George Pyne (business executive): Recognition

 Pyne is a member of both the National Football Foundation's Leadership Hall of Fame as well as the Sports Business Journal's Hall of Fame.
 Pyne was a recipient of the 2014 NCAA Silver Anniversary Award.
 In 2015 he received a lifetime achievement award from the Ivy League Football Association.
-Pyne currently serves on the board of the National Football Foundation and the National Catholic Charities for the Archdiocese of New York.
+Pyne is on the board of the National Football Foundation and the National Catholic Charities for the Archdiocese of New York.

 Personal life

 Pyne comes from a family of athletes who have played in the National Football League.
 His father, George Pyne III, played for the Boston Patriots (predecessor to the New England Patriots) of the American Football League in 1965.
 His grandfather, George Pyne II, played for the Providence Steam Roller of the NFL in 1931.
 His brother, Jim Pyne, also played in the NFL from 1994 to 2001, making the Pynes the first family to play three generations of professional football.
 Additionally, Pyne's father-in-law, Paul Harney, was an American professional golfer who won six PGA Tour events, finished in the top eight at the Masters four times and was inducted into the PGA Golf Professional Hall of Fame.

+George Pyne is married to Helene Pyne; they have two sons and two daughters.
+Pyne's sons are college football players; his youngest son Drew Pyne played for Notre Dame and is currently the backup quarterback for the University of Missouri.